mrconter1/problem-test/README.md

 #### 4. UPPERMOST_RECTANGLES
 Each stair step is a cuboid and therefore has both a top and bottom face.
 This step filters out the bottom faces by examining each possible pair of remaining faces and checking if they are within a certain xy distance from each other.
 If they are, it keeps only the topmost face and discards the lower one.

+#### 5. ASPECT_RATIO_RECTANGLES
+Filters out stair step shaped faces by looking at the aspect ratio.
+For each rectangle, it calculates the average length of long sides and short sides, then determines the ratio between them.
+This approach further distinguishes actual stair steps from other horizontal surfaces like landings or platforms that have different proportions.

 ## Deployment